-Features of Interactive Panels in Education
+Features of Digital Boards in Education

-Interactive panels are designed to enhance teaching and learning experiences through their advanced features.
+Digital Boards are designed to enhance teaching and learning experiences through their advanced features.
 Some of the most prominent features include:

-Benefits of Interactive Panels in Education
+Benefits of Digital boards in Education

 1. Enhanced Engagement

-Interactive flat panel make learning more engaging by incorporating multimedia elements such as videos, animations, and interactive quizzes.
+Digital boards make learning more engaging by incorporating multimedia elements such as videos, animations, and interactive quizzes.
 This keeps students interested and motivated, especially when compared to traditional lecture-based teaching methods.

 2. Facilitates Collaborative Learning

-Interactive panels encourage group activities and teamwork.
+Digital boards encourage group activities and teamwork.
 For example, students can work together to solve problems, create presentations, or participate in interactive games.
 The ability for multiple users to interact with the screen simultaneously fosters a collaborative environment

 3. Personalized Learning

-These panels support diverse learning styles by allowing educators to tailor their lessons to meet individual student needs.
+These boards support diverse learning styles by allowing educators to tailor their lessons to meet individual student needs.
 For instance, visual learners can benefit from diagrams and videos, while kinesthetic learners can interact with the screen to understand concepts better.

 4. Immediate Feedback

-Interactive panels often include tools for instant assessment, such as quizzes and polls.
+Digital Boards often include tools for instant assessment, such as quizzes and polls.
 Teachers can quickly gauge student understanding and adjust their lessons accordingly.

 5. Integration with Digital Resources

-The panels can connect to the internet, giving teachers access to a vast array of online resources, such as e-books, educational videos, and interactive simulations.
+The boards can connect to the internet, giving teachers access to a vast array of online resources, such as e-books, educational videos, and interactive simulations.
 This integration enriches the curriculum and keeps it relevant to real-world applications.

 6. Improved Accessibility